-Throughout my career I have managed a wide variety of teams from telemarketing and merchandisers to product and service development.
+Throughout my career, I have practiced good leadership for teams from telemarketing and merchandisers to product and service development.

 Some were small, some large, some skilled others lacked experience.
 But my success as a leader related to how well my communications and actions reflected:

 - Clarity of instructions.